aman8440/Login-and-Registration-System/README.md

 This project is divided on two parts:
 1. Frontend
 2. Backend
-Fronted part should be start on npm start command Backend part should be start on nodemon command
+Fronted part should be start on npm start command.
+Backend part should be start on nodemon command.
 I have use library of JavaScript.